Weight loss medications are often evaluated on the scale alone. But your heart health matters just as much as the number on your bathroom floor.

 In the SURPASS trials, participants taking tirzepatide saw meaningful reductions in systolic blood pressure.
 On average, systolic blood pressure dropped by 6 to 9 mmHg compared to baseline.
 That may sound modest, but Current Available data suggest that even a 5 mmHg reduction in systolic blood pressure can lower cardiovascular event risk by roughly 10%.

-The SURPASS-4 trial specifically compared tirzepatide to insulin glargine in people with type 2 diabetes who had elevated cardiovascular risk.
+The SURPASS-4 trial specifically compared tirzepatide to insulin glargine in people with type 2 diabetes who had improved cardiovascular risk.
 Tirzepatide demonstrated non-inferiority for major adverse cardiovascular events (MACE), meaning it was at least as safe as the comparator when it came to heart attacks, strokes, and cardiovascular death.

 Beyond the SURPASS trials, the SURPASS-CVOT (cardiovascular outcomes trial) was designed to provide definitive evidence on whether tirzepatide reduces cardiovascular events.
 Early data from this large-scale trial[1] has shown promising signals, though full results are still being analyzed and published.